wp-plugins/contact-call-plugin/readme.txt

 1. Contact-Call bar docked on your website - minimized
 2. Contact-Call popup when the bar is clicked - 3 options for visitor to call
-3. Option 1 expanded
+3. Option 1 - Call from website (VoIP call)
-4. Option 2 expanded
+4. Option 2 - Call from phone by dialing local number
-5. Option 3 clicked
+5. Option 3 - Call from Skype
 6. Setup, Styling and Customiation

 == Frequently Asked Questions ==